 - Go to Settings > Phone > Wi-Fi Calling and make sure that Wi-Fi Calling is on.

 - Connect to a different Wi-Fi network.
 Not all Wi-Fi networks work with Wi-Fi Calling.

 - Turn Wi-Fi Calling off and then on again.

-- Go to Settings > General > Reset and tap Reset Network Settings.
+- Go to Settings > General > Transfer or Reset iPhone > Reset, and tap Reset Network Settings.